FelixAburto/Detection-Engineering/README.md

 <b>Define Rule:</b>

-Now that we have our query we are now going to create our detection rule.
-To do this copy the query and click on the hamburger icon on the top-left corner of the page.
+Now that we have our query, we can proceed to create our detection rule.
+To start, copy the query and click on the hamburger icon in the top-left corner of the page.
 Scroll down to "Security" and select the "Rules" option.
-Afterwards click on "Detection Rules (SIEM)" and then select "Create New Rule".
-Make sure that the "ES|QL" option is selected then scroll down and paste our query.
+Next, click on "Detection Rules (SIEM)" and then choose "Create New Rule".
+Ensure that the "ES|QL" option is selected, then scroll down and paste the query into the designated field.

 <p align="center">
 <img src="https://i.imgur.com/DTIQG7k.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>